Cathedral Parish Annual Meeting 2026

 Greetings, Thank you for your presence here today, both in person and online.

-Also, give thanks for The Rev. Christopher McAbee, Associate Rector, who has come to us directly from Sewanee and become a vibrant addition to our clergy team.
-Christopher, we thank you for your immediate and complete entry into our parish family.
+And to The Rev. Christopher McAbee, Associate Rector, we thank you for your presence in our parish as you have come to serve us faithfully.
 And we also thank our Deacon, Sarah Stripp, for her continual support in our worship and direction with our Community Partnerships.

 This is a dynamic clergy team, and we are blessed to have you all.

-In light of the strong financial markets, this is the perfect time for us to have discussions of building the endowment by gifts of highly appreciated stocks and/or gifts of retirement plan Required Minimum Distributions paid directly to the church for tax advantaged payments from parishioners.
-You will be hearing about this in the coming months.
+In light of the strong financial markets, this is the perfect time for us to have discussions of paying your annual pledge or building the endowment by gifts of highly appreciated stocks.
+And for those of us who are age 73 and above please think of gifts of IRA account Required Minimum Distributions and at age 70 ½ to make a QCDs paid directly to the church for tax advantaged payments from parishioners.
+We have started putting QR codes in our bulletins and reminding everyone of gifting and payment options which are very popular now.
+If anyone has a question about that please see me.

 Margaret McLarty,